spark-admissions-logo Free Consultation

 8. Prepare for the SAT or ACT

 Like it or not, standardized test scores are a crucial part of your application at most schools.
-Whether you take the SAT or ACT, it’s important that you get a good score that you can submit along with the rest of your college application.
+Regardless of which test you take, it’s important that you earn good SAT or ACT scores that you can submit along with the rest of your college application.

 Fortunately, your SAT score isn’t handed down from on high; it’s something you can improve with study and preparation.
-Whether you take practice tests on your own, engage in formal test prep with a tutor or class, and/or take the formal exam multiple times during your junior year (or before), make sure you eventually have strong test scores.
+Whether you take practice tests on your own, engage in formal test prep with a tutor or class, and/or take the formal exam multiple times during your junior year (or before), make sure you eventually have strong test scores to share with colleges.

 9. Make Your Extracurricular Activities Count

 We all have twenty-four hours in a day, and none of us have the power to stop or slow time.
 Thus, there is a limit to how much you can add to your college resume.
 Some students overreach, trying to get involved in everything.
-Unfortunately, this isn’t a good use of their time.
+Unfortunately, this isn’t a good use of their time and doesn’t look good for college admissions.

-Rather, it’s important to understand that your time and bandwidth are limited and that colleges will be more impressed by deep dedication to a few passions rather than having a toe in a hundred different things.
+Rather, it’s important to understand that your time and bandwidth are limited and that college admissions will be more impressed by a deep dedication to a few passions rather than having a toe in a hundred different things.
 It’s good to explore early on, but by junior year, you should know which clubs and activities deserve your time and which ones don’t.

 10. Take on Leadership Positions

 Another reason not to take on too many extracurricular activities and instead develop a deep interest in one or two is the greater likelihood that you’ll achieve leadership positions in these spaces.
-Colleges love leadership; they want to admit students who can handle responsibility.
+College admissions committees love leadership; they want to admit students who can handle responsibility.

-Of course, being president of your class or editor-in-chief of the school newspaper are ideal leadership positions, but you can showcase your leadership in other ways, too.
-Taking on responsibilities in your religious or cultural community, or through service, are also ways to highlight your leadership abilities.
+Of course, being president of your class or editor-in-chief of the school newspaper are ideal leadership positions, but you can showcase your leadership for your college application process in other ways, too.
+Taking on responsibilities in your religious or cultural community or through service are also ways to highlight your leadership abilities.

 11. Get Involved in Community Service

 The importance of community service in your overall college application profile cannot be overstated.
-Selective colleges use prospective students’ involvement in their communities, particularly with people different than them, to evaluate their maturity and empathy.
+Selective colleges evaluate prospective students’ involvement in their communities, particularly with people different from them, to assess their maturity and empathy.

 There’s no right or wrong way to serve your community; maybe you want to do something closely related to your interests, or maybe you just set aside time to help others in whatever way you can.
 Regardless of how you do it, serving your community is something you should commit to doing at least once a month, and more if you can.